UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 Starting
 ~~~~~~~~

-If installed from an Linux package, the TSI can be started via systemd
+If installed from an Linux package, the TSI can be started via *systemd*:

 .. code:: console